khaors/geocompr/main.md

 Many map algebra operations have a counterpart in vector processing [@liu_essential_2009].
 Computing a distance raster (zonal operation) while only considering a maximum distance (logical focal operation) is the equivalent to a vector buffer operation (section \@ref(clipping)).
-Reclassifying raster data (either local or zonal function depending on the input) is equivalent to dissolving vector data (section \@ref(spatial-joining-and-aggregation)).
+Reclassifying raster data (either local or zonal function depending on the input) is equivalent to dissolving vector data (section \@ref(spatial-joining)).
 Overlaying two rasters (local operation), where one contains `NULL` or `NA` values representing a mask, is similar to vector clipping (section \@ref(clipping)).
 Quite similar to spatial clipping is intersecting two layers (section \@ref(spatial-subsetting)).
 The difference is that two these two layers (vector or raster) simply share an overlapping area (see Figure \@ref(fig:venn-clip) for an example).